What's in the Bag?

 You hear all the time, it's not the equipment - it's the person using it.
 It's not the camera, it's the photographer that makes the shot.
 Well, I couldn't agree more, however, having the right equipment for the job can help you achieve the desired results.

 Another saying I like is that the best camera is the one you have with you and I'd have to whole-heartedly agree.
-I don't always have my 'big' gun with me, but I always have my iPhone, currently the XS.
+I don't always have my 'big' gun with me, but I always have my iPhone, currently the 16.
 I'm amazed at the quality this 12mp camera delivers.
 And to think, my first digital camera, the legendary Nikon D1 was a whopping 2.47 Megapixels and cost over $8000.00!
-But there's also something new.
-More on that later...

 I started out with a Balda 'Baldix' that my Dad gave me.
 It was a square format fold-up camera that used 120 roll film.
 You had to wind the film forward after each shot and 'cock' the shutter before firing.
 There was no light meter to calculate exposure.
 It was trial and error, taking notes and guesstimation.
 At the time, I didn't even know a light meter was an option!